rackerlabs/rackspace-how-to/content/cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration.md

 3. In the Infrastructure section of the stack's page, click the link for the master server in the list of nodes.

-4. From the master server's detail page, find the PublicNet IP address in the Networks section, and use it to log in to your server via SSH.
+4. From the master server's details page, find the PublicNet IP address in the Networks section, and use it to log in to the server via SSH.

    If you do not have the stack's private key, you can reset the master server's root password.